Health and Safety Priorities

 Q: What is the American Victory Ship?

 A: The American Victory Ship is a 1945 WWII ship that served in WWII, Korea and Vietnam.
-Built in only 55 days in the California Shipyard, it stands as an American icon and national treasure as it is only one of 3 fully operational cargo vessels in the country.
-This floating museum is open Sunday and Monday from noon to 5pm and Tuesday through Friday from 10am to 5pm.
+Built in only 55 days in the California Shipyard, it stands as an American icon and national treasure as it is only one of 3 fully operational WWII Victory class vessels in the country.
+This floating museum is open Monday from noon to 5pm, and Tuesday through Saturday from 10am to 5pm.
 The ship embarks on a Relive History Cruise once per year and sails through the Channel for an exciting day of history, fun, music, food and more.
 Visit www.americanvictory.org.

 Q: Where do I park?